BITFORCE-IT/WildFlyApp/README.md

 like it comes from JBoss.
 Then it uses the Wildfly CLI to run the commands.cli file.
 After this it stops Wildfly again.

-In this example 4 different common tasks are done over CLI.
+In this example, 4 different common tasks are done over CLI.

 1. It registers the MySQL driver module which was copied into Wildfly
-2. Creates an XA Data source using the MySQL driver and placing placeholders instead of real parameters.
+2. Creates an XA data source using the MySQL driver and placing placeholders instead of real parameters.
 3. It adds a periodic log file handler
 4. It adds a logger category using the new periodic log file handler.

-These are all very common steps, which nearly needs every JEE app to run.
+These are all very common steps, which nearly every JEE app needs to run.
 A good place to learn something about CLI and find some examples in the JBoss docs.

 [CLI Recipes Wildfly Docs](https://docs.jboss.org/author/display/WFLY8/CLI%20Recipes)